 How to find the names of custom fields in BI reports

 Custom fields from Bitrix24 appear in analytics systems as a code, like UF_CRM_123456789.
+The number is automatically assigned to the field upon creation.

 Description of datasets and fields for BI Builder